square/connect-api-examples/connect-examples/oauth/java/README.md

 ### Specify your application credentials

-In order for the sample to work, you must specify two fields in `OAuthHandler.java`:
+In order for the sample to work, you must specify the following fields in `OAuthHandler.java`:

 * Replace the value of `APPLICATION_ID` with your application's ID, available on your [application dashboard](https://connect.squareup.com/apps).